koriyan/web-design-challenge/README.md

 * Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
 * Contains a dropdown menu on the right of the navbar named "Plots" that provides a link to each individual visualization page.
 * Provides two more text links on the right: "Comparisons," which links to the comparisons page, and "Data," which links to the data page.
 * Is responsive (using media queries).
-The nav must have similar behavior as the screenshots ["Navigation Menu" section](#navigation-menu) (notice the background color change).
+The nav must have similar behavior as the screenshots "Navigation Menu" section (notice the background color change).

-Finally, the website must be deployed to GitHub pages.

-When finished, submit to BootcampSpot the links to 1) the deployed app and 2) the GitHub repository.

-Ensure your repository has regular commits and a thorough README.md file